hypo69/hypo/pytest/gemini - set 2/en/src/suppliers/ebay/shop.md

 **Explanation and Important Considerations:**

 1. **No Code to Test:** The input code `hypotez/src/suppliers/ebay/shop.py` only contains comments and variable declarations.
 There are no functions or classes to test.
-The provided stub (`test_stub_function_...`) demonstrates a correct structure for writing tests if you were to provide actual code.
+The provided stub (`test_stub_function_...`) demonStartes a correct structure for writing tests if you were to provide actual code.

 2. **Adapting the Tests:** If you have a Python file `hypotez/src/suppliers/ebay/shop.py` containing functions and/or classes, replace the stub functions above with test functions that actually call those functions, providing valid, invalid, and edge case inputs to each test.